-World Relief Upstate partners with the local church and community to welcome and serve refugees helping them to move from stability to integration.
-Over the past three years, we have seen hundreds of refugees from three different continents find safety and stability here in the Upstate.
+World Relief Upstate partners with the local church and community to welcome and serve refugees and other vulnerable immigrants by helping them to move from stability to integration.
 We’ve witnessed families be reunited, children return to school, and authentic relationships formed.
-If you feel called to serve as a volunteer with World Relief and would like to learn more, please connect with us by sending an email to email@example.com.
+If you feel called to serve as a volunteer with World Relief and would like to learn more, please fill out the volunteer application.
 We would love to hear from you!

 Current Volunteer Opportunities